Aerospace

 - UN 3090, Lithium metal batteries (shipped by themselves)

-- UN 3480, Lithium ion batteries (shipped by themselves) or, if inside a piece of equipment or packed separately with a piece of equipment as:
+- UN 3480, Lithium ion batteries (shipped by themselves)

 - In small quantities (which may be covered by Limited Quantities – the lowest of the four levels of the Carriage of Dangerous Goods)